marcdlc-cs/marcdlc-cs.github.io/_pages/projects/sql.md

 <br>
 <br>
 ### 📄 Task 2: Retrieve login attempts on specific dates
-A suspicious event occured on 2022-05-09.
-To investigate this, I review all login attempts which occured on this day and the day before:
+A suspicious event occurred on 2022-05-09.
+To investigate this, I review all login attempts which occurred on this day and the day before:
 ```sql
 SELECT *
 FROM log_in_attempts